ryl/cybr406-spring2019/notes/in-memory-db.md

 * `@GeneratedValue` indicates the database should generate this value.
 The strategy parameter indicates how to generate the value.
 There are [other possible values][GenerationType], but we will mostly use `IDENTITY`.
-* `@Lob` indicates this field is a `Large Object`, and requires a database column that can store a large blob of data.
+* `@Lob` indicates this field is a "large object", and requires a database column that can store a large blob of data.
+If we want to write a long article containing thousands of words, this annotation makes it possible.

 ### Post Repository